bytecodealliance/rfcs/accepted/lower-component.md

-This tool takes as input a WIT world and produces source code for a given target language which may be used to define component-level host functions, instantiate `lower-component`-produced modules, and invoke its exports, etc.  It also includes a runtime library containing reusable code for e.g. tracking waitables, managing host<->guest stream and future I/O, etc.
+This tool takes as input a WIT world and produces source code for a given target language which may be used to define component-level host functions, instantiate `lower-component`-produced modules, and invoke their exports, etc.  It also includes a runtime library containing reusable code for e.g. tracking waitables, managing host<->guest stream and future I/O, etc.